Gambling and Betting Systems

 It's easy to run up a £100 phone bill calling a tipster every day for one or two winners a week.

 This situation sounds very familiar.
-Statistically around 30 to 40 percent of all favourites usually win, yet most of the online bookies we've reviewed rake in more cash than most of the punters put together.
+Statistically around 30 to 40 percent of all favourites usually win, yet most of the bookies we've reviewed rake in more cash than most of the punters put together.
 They just don't care if the favourites win or lose - free bet offer or not.

-Make Money from Free Bets
+Winning Free Bets

 These require you to spend countless hours in front of a computer waiting for the result of one race before rushing to get on the next with only minutes or seconds between the two.